The story behind the practice

 A handstand doesn't happen in a single session.
 It doesn't happen after ten.
 It happens slowly — in the quiet accumulation of showing up, falling, adjusting, and showing up again.

-What most people don't expect is how much of it is listening.
-Listening to where your weight wants to go.
-Feeling which finger is gripping too hard and which isn't gripping enough.
-Noticing the tiny shift in your hips that sends everything sideways.
+What most people don't expect is how much of it is listening — to where your weight wants to go, which finger grips too hard, the tiny hip shift that sends everything sideways.

-That process — of learning to read your own body with precision — is what makes the handstand one of the most honest practices there is.
+That process — learning to read your body with precision — makes the handstand one of the most honest practices there is.
 You can't fake it.
 You can't rush it.
-You just have to keep coming back.

-This is why consistency matters more than intensity.
-One session a week, every week, will take you further than ten sessions in a month followed by a long break.
+Consistency matters more than intensity.
+One session a week beats ten in a month followed by a long break.
 The nervous system needs repetition.
-The body needs time to integrate what it learned.

 Progress rarely looks like progress when you're in it.
-Then one day you kick up and something feels different — quieter, more stable — and you realise the months of practice were working the whole time.
+Then one day you kick up and something feels different — quieter, more stable — and you realise it was working the whole time.

 That's the part I love most.
 Teaching people to trust the process when they can't yet see the result.